David-Mulder/paper-datatable/README.md

 # paper-datatable

 A [material design implementation of a data table](https://www.google.com/design/spec/components/data-tables.html).
-Let's call this a pretty solid alpha release, or maybe even a beta.
+Let's call this a pretty ~~solid alpha release, or maybe even~~ a beta.

 Documentation **and demos** can be found here: http://david-mulder.github.io/paper-datatable/components/paper-datatable/

-**Important:** This element *does* support custom `<template>`'s for each column, *including* two way binding (so you can place `<paper-input>`'s in your cells and listen for data changes), as far as I know this is pretty unique, but it's also the reason why it can be a bit slow on Firefox and Edge.

 ## Features